 2. El Bufadero

 Be careful when exploring this area – it’s not suitable for kids due to the basalt rocks.
 But it’s definitely worth visiting El Bufadero and spending a couple of hours watching the waves and relaxing by the sea.
 Is this place on your list of things to do in Gran Canaria?

 3. Caves of Valeron

 Looking for the best Gran Canaria activities?
 Cenobio de Valerón is a massive basaltic arch, covering a volcanic tuff, in which about 300 caves were excavated by Guanche people.
-It is one of the main tourist attractions in Gran Canaria.
+It is one of the main Gran Canaria tourist attractions.
 Situated in the north coast of Gran Canaria, they back to the stone age.
 Cenobio de Valerón is one of the most important pieces of architecture on the island but still, nobody knows the purpose of the caves!

 So, if you ask: “who originally inhabited these caves or what they were used for?” you are not the only one asking this while visiting Cenobio de Valerón in Gran Canaria.